Introduction¶

 You should set the environment variable HARDWARE

-If you want to add your results to the documentation, simply open a pull request with this file in the hardware_results
+If you want to add your results to the documentation, copy the summary JSON file to the hardware_results

 folder.